cgarciae/treex/README.md

 all_states = model.filter(tx.State)
 ```
 #### Static Analysis
 All `TreePart` instances included in Treex like `Parameter` and `State` currently behave as a `typing.Union` in the eyes of static analyzers.
-This means that it will think the following types resolve to:
+This means that they will think the following types resolve to:

 ```python
 a: tx.Parameter[int] # int